Wind power in Ireland: Offshore wind power

-The Arklow Bank Wind Park, located 10 km off the coast of Arklow on the Arklow Bank in the Irish Sea, was Ireland's first offshore wind farm.
+The Arklow Bank Wind Park, located 10 km off the coast of Arklow on the Arklow Bank in the Irish Sea, is Ireland's only offshore wind farm.
 The wind farm is owned and built by GE Energy and was co-developed by Airtricity and GE Energy.
 The site has 7 GE Energy 3.6 MW turbines that generate a total of 25 MW.
 The development of the site was originally divided into two phases with the first phase being the current installation of 7 turbines.
 The second phase was a partnership between Airtricity and Acciona Energy.
 Acciona Energy had an option to buy the project after the facility is completed.
 The wind farm was planned to expand to 520 MW of power.
-However, in 2007, Phase 2 was cancelled.
+However, Phase 2 was cancelled in 2007.

-Although the waters off the Atlantic coastline of Ireland have higher winds, sites along the eastern coastline such as Arklow were chosen because of the shallower waters, which are 20 m deep or less.
+Although the waters off the Atlantic coast of Ireland have higher winds, sites along the eastern coast, such as Arklow, have been chosen for their shallower waters, with depths of 20m or less.

-The National Offshore Wind Association of Ireland (NOW Ireland) announced in April 2010 that 60,000 potential jobs could be created in the Irish marine, construction, engineering and service industries through the development of offshore wind energy in Irish and European waters.
-NOW Ireland also announced in the same month that over €50bn was due to be invested in the Irish Sea and Celtic Sea in the next two decades.
+In Belfast, the harbor industry is being redeveloped as a hub for offshore wind farm construction, at a cost of about £50m.
+The work will create 150 jobs in construction, as well as requiring about 1 million tonnes of stone from local quarries, which will create hundreds more jobs.
+"It is the first dedicated harbor upgrade for offshore wind".

-In Belfast, the harbour industry is being redeveloped as a hub for offshore windfarm construction, at a cost of about £50m.
-The work will create 150 jobs in construction, as well as requiring about 1m tonnes of stone from local quarries, which will create hundreds more jobs.
-"It is the first dedicated harbour upgrade for offshore wind".
+In 2023, an offshore wind auction approved four projects totaling 3 GW.
+The Codling project won first approval for a power price around €90/MWh by 2027.

 Current trends

-Grid connection is currently awarded on a 'first come, first connect' basis through Gate 3 procedures.
-On examination of the Gate 3 queue, there are a number of large onshore and offshore wind projects that are down the list and will, therefore, be offered grid connection towards the end of the anticipated 18-month processing period commencing in December 2009.
+Grid connections are currently allocated on a 'first come, first served' basis through the Gate 3 procedures.
+Upon reviewing the Gate 3 queue, it was noted that several large onshore and offshore wind projects are positioned lower in the queue, meaning they will likely be offered grid connections towards the end of the anticipated 18-month processing period, which began in December 2009.